joelparkerhenderson/vision-statements-and-mission-statements/README.md

 ## Quora

-Quora connections you to everything you want to know about
+Quora connects you to everything you want to know about.

 ## Salesforce.com